BBQ food safety

 You should use different plates for raw meat, cooked meat, and ready to eat food such as salads and quiches.
 Use different utensils for different foods.

 Keep chilled food out of the fridge for the shortest time possible during preparation.
 This also applies to any desserts you have planned.
-It’s best to store chilled food in the fridge or cool bag until the main course is finished.
+It’s best to store chilled food in the fridge or cool bag (with ice packs) until the main course is finished.

 You may also want to keep any perishable foods, and food usually kept in the fridge, chilled and out of the sun until serving.

 You may have food left from your barbecue that can be eaten another day.

 If so, cover and cool cooked foods quickly at room temperature.
-Place them in a fridge or cool bag within one to two hours, especially on hot days.
+Place them in a fridge or cool bag (with ice packs) within one to two hours, especially on hot days.

 Take the leftovers indoors as soon as you can.
 This keeps the food out of the sun and away from insects and animals.

 You should look to consume the leftovers from your barbecue within 48 hours.
 If you’re reheating anything, only reheat it once and make sure it’s steaming hot before serving.